 It has been a full two years since the launch of Fenix 6.
 It doesn’t take a brain scientist to figure out we should be getting the next iteration soon.
 Having said that, we did get a Solar Fenix 6 last summer.

 Many of us are thirsty for the Garmin Fenix 7.
 Some have opted to skip the sixth generation so are wondering what the next generation will bring.
 And then there are those who don’t want to spend money on the 6 if the 7 is releasing soon.
 A slightly obsessed Redditor says “I honestly have been checking Garmin website for the 7 multiple times a day for two months, I don’t even know why I do it but I guess it’s part of me now.”
 We’re sure he’s not the only one.

-Garmin, of course, has not said anything.
-Some were hoping the company would make some sort of mention at its Developers Virtual Conference in October.
-But there has not even been a hint of an announcement.
+Some were hoping the company would make some sort of mention of the device at its Developers Virtual Conference in October.
+But there was not even a hint of an announcement.
 Then again, Garmin never provides info ahead of an official launch preferring to keep its plans under wraps.

 Garmin Fenix 7: Design expectations